ViaAppTeam/AccountSecurity-Bot/ReadMe.md

-# 📤 Account Security Bot infrastructure
+# 📤 Account Security Bot Template
 - Hello Users, We are giving you a free Account Security bot infrastructure.

 ## 🎈 infrastructure Features